imhicihu/open-journal-system-ojs-project/README.md

 ### What is this repository for? ###

 * Quick summary
-    - A kind of checklist on the setup of a e-journal
+    - A kind of checklist on the setup of e-journal repository
 * Version 1.01

 ### Issues ###